 If a parent wishes to visit the office or a classroom and therefore needs to park their car, then the security staff will guide them.
-Parents are requested to follow security staff guidance and our visitor policy at all times.
+Parents are requested to follow security staff guidance at all times.

 CLOSED CAMPUS POLICY

 Students